Commodore 64 Diagnostics and Repair

-Note: The content found on this page was replicated and edited from https://retrocomputerverzamelaar.nl/commodore-64-problems/
+Note: Some of the content found on this page was replicated and edited from other sites

 The intent was not to plagiarize or steal anybody’s thunder.
 The internet being as ephemeral as it is, I wanted to do my part to help ensure this treasure trove of knowledge was not lost to time or changing personal interests.
 The original site’s author credited individual sources where possible, and I will maintain (and update) links to the sources, keeping the knowledge safe and ensuring all those wonderful minds that play a part in this collection continue to be remembered and honored for years to come.